syedad218/casino-app/README.md

                 ├── actions.ts
         ...

-## Implemented Functionalities And Improvements To Do &nbsp;:seedling:
+## Implemented functionalities and improvements to do &nbsp;:seedling:

 - [x] **AUTHENTICATED ROUTES COMPONENT**
   - [x] _Custom component that checks for auth state before taking to protected route and redirects to login page if not authenticated._